ramokz/phantom-camera/documentation/docs/follow-modes/overview.md

 <PropertyCore propertyName="Framed" propertyPageLink="/follow-modes/framed" propertyIcon="./../../assets/icons/follow-framed.svg">
 <template v-slot:propertyDescription>

 Enables a dynamic framing of a given target using dead zones.
-The dead zones allows the `Camera` to remain still until the target tries to move beyond the dead zone.
+The dead zones allows the `Camera` to remain still until the target tries to move beyond it.

 </template>
 </PropertyCore>